 Malignant hyperthermia may develop during anesthesia or the early postoperative period.
 Clinical presentation varies depending on the drugs used and the patient’s susceptibility.
 Muscular rigidity, especially in the jaw, is often the first sign, followed by tachycardia, other arrhythmias, tachypnea, acidosis, shock, and hyperthermia.
-Hypercapnia (detected by increased end-tidal CO 2 ) may be an early sign.
+Hypercapnia (detected by increased end-tidal carbon dioxide [CO2]) may be an early sign.
 Temperature is usually ≥ 40° C and may be extremely high (ie, > 43° C).
-Urine may appear brown or bloody if rhabdomyolysis and myoglobinuria have occurred.
+Urine may appear brown or bloody if rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more and myoglobinuria have occurred.

-The diagnosis is suspected by the appearance of typical symptoms and signs within 10 min to, occasionally, several hours after inhalational anesthesia is begun.
-Early diagnosis can be facilitated by prompt recognition of jaw rigidity, tachypnea, tachycardia, and increased end-tidal CO 2 .
+The diagnosis is suspected by the appearance of typical symptoms and signs within 10 minutes to, occasionally, several hours after inhalational anesthesia is begun (1 Key Points Malignant hyperthermia is a life-threatening elevation in body temperature usually resulting from a hypermetabolic response to concurrent use of a depolarizing muscle relaxant and a potent,... read more ).
+Early diagnosis can be facilitated by prompt recognition of jaw rigidity, tachypnea, tachycardia, and increased end-tidal CO2.

-There are no immediately confirmatory tests, but patients should have testing for complications, including ECG, blood tests (CBC with platelets, electrolytes, BUN, creatinine, CK, Ca, PT, PTT, fibrinogen, d -dimer), and urine testing for myoglobinuria.
+There are no immediately confirmatory tests, but patients should have testing for complications, including electrocardiogram, blood tests (complete blood count with platelets, electrolytes, blood urea nitrogen, creatinine, creatine kinase, calcium, prothrombin time, partial thromboplastin time, fibrinogen, D-dimer), and urine testing for myoglobinuria.

 Other diagnoses must be excluded.
 Perioperative sepsis may cause hyperthermia but rarely as soon after anesthetic induction.
 Inadequate anesthesia can cause increased muscle tone and tachycardia but not elevated temperature.
 Thyroid storm and pheochromocytoma rarely manifest immediately after anesthetic induction.

 Testing for susceptibility to malignant hyperthermia is recommended for people at risk based on a family history of the disorder or a personal history of a severe or incompletely characterized previous adverse reaction to general anesthesia.
 The caffeine halothane contracture test (CHCT) is the most accurate.
 It measures the response of a muscle tissue sample to caffeine and halothane.
-This test can be done only at certain referral centers and requires excision of about 2 g of muscle tissue.
-Because multiple mutations may be involved, genetic testing has limited sensitivity (about 30%) but is quite specific; patients in whom a mutation is identified do not require the CHCT.
+Genetic testing is also easily available but may be limited based on the type of mutation detected.

-It is critical to cool patients as quickly and effectively as possible (see Heatstroke: Treatment) to prevent damage to the CNS and also to give patients supportive treatment to correct metabolic abnormalities.
-Outcome is best when treatment begins before muscular rigidity becomes generalized and before development of rhabdomyolysis, severe hyperthermia, and DIC.
-Dantrolene 2.5 mg/kg IV q 5 min as needed, up to a total dose of 10 mg/kg should be given in addition to the usual physical cooling measures.
-The dose of dantrolene is titrated based on heart rate and end-tidal CO 2 .
-In some patients, tracheal intubation (see Airway Establishment and Control : Tracheal Intubation), paralysis, and induced coma are required to control symptoms and provide support.
+It is critical to cool patients with malignant hyperthermia as quickly and effectively as possible (see Heatstroke: Treatment Treatment Heatstroke is hyperthermia accompanied by a systemic inflammatory response causing multiple organ dysfunction that may result in death.
+Symptoms include temperature > 40° C and altered mental... read more ) to prevent damage to the central nervous system and also to give patients supportive treatment to correct metabolic abnormalities.
+Outcome is best when treatment begins before muscular rigidity becomes generalized and before development of rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more , severe hyperthermia, and disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
+During the process, increased platelet aggregation and coagulation... read more .
+Dantrolene 2.5 mg/kg IV every 5 minutes as needed, up to a total dose of 10 mg/kg should be given in addition to the usual physical cooling measures.
+The dose of dantrolene is titrated based on heart rate and end-tidal CO2.
+In some patients, tracheal intubation (see Airway Establishment and Control/Tracheal Intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more ) paralysis, and induced coma are required to control symptoms and provide support.
 Benzodiazepines given IV, often in high doses, can be used to control agitation.
 Malignant hyperthermia has a high mortality and may not respond to even early and aggressive therapy.

 Local or regional anesthesia is preferred to general anesthesia when possible.
 Potent inhalational anesthetics and depolarizing muscular relaxants should be avoided in patients who are susceptible and those with a strong family history.
-Nondepolarizing muscular blockers are the preferred preanesthetic drugs.
-Preferred anesthetics include barbiturates (eg, thiopental), etomidate, and propofol.
 Dantrolene should be available at the bedside.

-Malignant hyperthermia develops in genetically susceptible patients who have been exposed (usually more than once) simultaneously to a depolarizing muscle relaxant (most often succinylcholine) and a potent, volatile inhalational general anesthetic (most often halothane).
+Malignant hyperthermia develops in genetically susceptible patients who have been exposed (usually more than once) simultaneously to a depolarizing muscle relaxant and a potent, volatile inhalational general anesthetic.